intergalacticfm/obs/README.md

 same location, make two separate recordings from it please.

 Provide the following text the accompanying message when sending in a recording:
-* artist name, in proper upper and lower case characters and spaces where needed because we don't want to guess the correct spelling
+* artist's name, in proper upper and lower case characters and spaces where needed because we don't want to guess the correct spelling
 * English name of the city and country where the recording was made
-* date when the recording was made, if possible also the start time

 If desired, also send in a logo as a PNG or PDF file.
 Use a transparent background when needed.
+If your logo consists of words and is very wide, try to make a version that is more square.
+E.g. for logo as

+    Abcdefghij Klmnopqrstu

+try to make a version in this way

+    Abcdefghij
+    Klmnopqrstu

 **IMPORTANT:** When you send in any recording, you agree with exclusive broadcasting rights until two weeks after the first broadcast.
 Then your